 Dr. Ron Mendel

-Title: Associate Professor of Human Performance and Sport Business and Director of Exercise Science Program
+Title: Professor of Exercise Science and Director of Exercise Science Program

 Earning my doctorate degree is certainly something I am proud of and has directly led me to where I am today.
 I am also extremely proud and humbled at receiving Mount Union’s Great Teacher Award in 2008.